vda-lab/vda-lab.github.io/_posts/2019-10-31-lambda-architecture.md

 | 1  | Tom       | A1     | 123-4567     | 20191231        |
 | 3  | Tony      | A15    | 123-6789     | 20191231        |

 Notice that Tim and Tina are not in this table, because they would have been removed.
 Similarly, when Tom would sign a new contract, the `end of contract` column would have been updated.
-But imagine that someone is erroneously removed from the `individuals` table: we can't just add him or her again without finding out first what their address is, their office, etc.
+But imagine that someone is erroneously removed from the `individuals` table: we can't just add him or her again without finding out first what their address is, their office, etc. That data would have been lost

 This example shows that in most real-life cases you want to have a mix of recomputation and updates, a mix between ACID and BASE.
 It's almost never black-and-white: although we do not remove an individual from the `individuals` table when they leave (batch-layer approach), we _do_ update an individual's record when they change address, office, or phone number (non-lambda architecture approach).